SUSTAINABLE DEVELOPMENT GOALS

 SDG 5 – GENDER EQUALITY

-Achieve Gender Equality and Empower All Girls Play video
+Achieve Gender Equality and Empower All Women and Girls Play video

-We’re a woman-run business and are passionate about achieving Gender parity.
-Our CEO, Alice, was the Chair for Women’s Empowerment Principles taskforce in the Gulf region and continues to campaign for change.
+We’re a woman-run business, passionate about achieving gender parity.
+Our CEO, Alice, chaired the Women’s Empowerment Principles Taskforce in the Gulf region and continues to campaign for change.

-Our internal policies are family friendly; we offer ongoing gender-sensitive training across our offices and have implemented a banding structure that aligns benefits and pay-scales to protect diversity and inclusion.
+CTG’s internal policies are family friendly; we require all staff to complete gender equality training and have implemented a banding structure that directly aligns benefits and pay-scales to protect diversity and inclusion.

 Our team is ready.
 But what of our initiatives?